EverTrue's 2024 Giving Report

 December’s Diminishing Role in Donor Acquisition

-December has long been one of the most productive months for donor acquisition, often seen as a critical period for meeting annual fundraising goals.
-However, the data reveals a steady decline in both the total number and percentage of donors making their first calendar-year gift during the final month of the year.
+December has historically been a crucial month for donor participation, but its relative impact has steadily declined over the past decade.
+December 2024 saw the lowest percentage of calendar-year donors in at least 10 years, and likely the lowest in history.
+The data reveals a steady decline in both the total number and percentage of donors making their first calendar-year gift during the final month of the year.

 The first chart below shows the total number of December donors decreasing over time, while the second chart illustrates that December’s share of the year’s total donor count has dropped to around 12%.
 While the pandemic temporarily disrupted these patterns, the overall trend suggests December is playing a smaller role in annual donor acquisition.

 This shift raises important considerations for fundraising teams.
 Are donors becoming less motivated by year-end giving, moving their giving to an earlier time of the year?
 Or, are they simply churning altogether?
 The broader decline in annual donor counts suggests the latter, as we’re not seeing a shift in support to earlier months.
-Further analysis of donor segments and profiles at your institution is key to understanding and addressing these losses effectively.
+A greater emphasis on year-round engagement and segmented outreach will be key to reversing this trend.

 Major Gift Donors: Strong Engagement in 2024

-The number of major gift donors in 2024 shows promising growth, reinforcing the importance of high-value contributors to the ongoing success of higher education fundraising programs.
+Major gift donor participation reached an all-time high in 2024, reinforcing the importance of high-value contributors to the ongoing success of higher education fundraising programs.

-The second chart below highlights a subset of major gift donors contributing $1 million or more, where 2024 has already outpaced 2023’s full-year total, even without counting December.
+The second chart below highlights a subset of major gift donors contributing $1 million or more, where 2024 has already outpaced 2023’s full-year total.
 This growth underscores the increasing importance of identifying larger donors within the donor base and helping them become a part of your institutional community.

 Year-Over-Year Growth in Major Gift Donors